BieHDC/sundar/README.md

 - `hi` greet the bot.
 - `guess` simple guess the number game.
 - `status` shows stats about your server.
+- `ddg` searches the provided words or when used as a reply to another message it searches these words.

 #### Builtin Commands
 - `help` displays all commands you are *allowed to* run, meaning the output depends on your powerlevel.